afr114/rsvp/README.md

 ###Description
 An event manager for those times when many loved-ones all come together off different flights.
 Finalist at Expedia Seattle Hackathon 2016.

+** A live demo was originally built in two days for the hackaton submission and can be viewed here: (http://rsvp-list.herokuapp.com/).
+The project is now ongoing.

 Here are the users' stories:
 * [Complete] User signs up with RSVP: The PREMIER event manager.
 * [Complete] User creates a new event for a gathering.